Sol logoSol Helps

 Repeat questions are the symptom

-Repeat questions are a signal that the explanation isn’t resolving uncertainty — even if the user completes the task.
+Repeat questions signal the explanation isn’t resolving uncertainty — even if the user completes the task.

-This becomes documentation drift: answers diverge across surfaces, so users encounter inconsistent guidance and repeat questions never consolidate into a stable, fixable pattern.
+Answers diverge across surfaces, so users encounter inconsistent guidance — and repeat questions never consolidate into a stable, fixable pattern.

 Cost